Kurdistan Freedom Party

-Kurdistan Freedom Party (abbreviated as PAK) is a Kurdish nationalist and separatist militant group of Kurds in Iran, based in the Kurdistan Region of Iraq (KRG).
+Kurdistan Freedom Party (abbreviated as PAK) is a Kurdish nationalist and separatist militant group of Kurds in Iran, based in the Kurdistan Region of Iraq.
 The group has declared the creation of an independent Kurdish country or a 'Republic of Kurdistan' as its main aim.

 History

 The group was founded by Said Yazdanpanah, a former member of the People's Fedai Guerrillas, in Ranya, in May 1991, as the Revolutionaries' Union of Kurdistan.
 Said Yazdanpanah was killed in September 1991, and his brother Hussein Yazdanpanah ('Mam Hussein') took over the organization afterwards.

 In a congress held between 10 and 12 October 2006 in Erbil, the group adopted its current name and choose Ali Qazi, the son of Qazi Mohammad, as its leader.
 Hussein Yazdanpanah became Vice President.
 A few months later, the group experienced a split when some members led by Simko Yazdanpanah, Hussein's brother, left the party on 7 July 2007.
-They declared on 12 August that they have reorganized the original Revolutionaries' Union of Kurdistan Party, and named Amine Khanim, mother of the Yazdanpanah brothers, as their leader.
-PAK has remained under the leadership of Hussein Yazdanpanah, who continues to serve as its leader to this day.
+They declared on 12 August that they had reorganized the original Revolutionaries' Union of Kurdistan Party, and named Amine Khanim, the mother of the Yazdanpanah brothers, as their leader.
+PAK remained under the leadership of Hussein Yazdanpanah, who continues to serve as its leader to this day.

 As of 2017, the organization maintains close ties to the Democratic Party of Iranian Kurdistan (KDPI) and is on friendly terms with both Kurdistan Democratic Party (KDP) and Patriotic Union of Kurdistan (PUK).

 In 2023 as part of a security agreement between the Iraqi and Iranian governments, PAK, PJAK, KDPI and other Iranian-Kurdish opposition groups were ordered to disarm themselves and relocate their bases away from the border with Iran.
 PAK has denied that it or any other Iranian-Kurdish parties have laid down their arms or agreed to relocate.
-However, according to party officials, PAK respects the sovereignty of the Kurdistan Regional Government (KRG) and, as a result, refrains from launching attacks on Iran from KRG territory.
+However, according to party officials, PAK respects the sovereignty of the Kurdistan Regional Government and, as a result, has refrained from launching attacks on Iran from its territory.

-In June 2025, following the Israeli strikes on Iran, leader Hussein Yazdanpanah called on the Kurdish youth in Eastern Kurdistan (Iranian Kurdistan) to attack "Iranian-Regime targets" and to avenge “Kurdistan's martyrs” in particular the death of Jina Amini.
+In June 2025, following the Israeli strikes on Iran, leader Hussein Yazdanpanah called on the Kurdish youth in Eastern Kurdistan (Iranian Kurdistan) to attack "Iranian-Regime targets" and to avenge "Kurdistan's martyrs" in particular the death of Jina Amini.
+According to The National Context, the statement came as part of what it described as PAK's shift toward a high-risk, high-visibility strategy, including openly seeking support from Israel.

+During the 2025–2026 Iranian protests, PAK called on other Kurdish forces to urgently coordinate politically and to articulate a unified political position, agreeing on "joint Kurdish measures and practical steps in response to popular demands and realities on the ground."
+On 22 February 2026, following the protests, PAK joined other Iranian Kurdish parties in creating the Coalition of Political Forces of Iranian Kurdistan.
+PAK welcomed the 2026 Israeli–United States strikes on Iran but urged Kurds in Iran not to take action immediately, saying they should wait for the right moment rather than act prematurely and risk abandonment by the West, as in previous times.